-An AVR microcontroller is a type of microcontroller manufactured by Atmel, which has particular benefits over other common microcontrollers, but first what is a microcontroller?
+An AVR microcontroller is a type of device manufactured by Atmel, which has particular benefits over other common chips, but first what is a microcontroller?

 A PC has an operating system (Windows or Linux) and this runs programs, such as Word or Internet Explorer or Chrome that do specific things.
 An 8-bit microcontroller like the AVR doesn’t usually have an operating system, although it could run a simple one if required, and instead it just runs a single program.

-Just as your PC would be useless if you didn’t install any programs, an AVR microcontroller must have a program installed to be any use.
-This program is stored in memory built-in to the AVR microcontroller, not on an external disk drive like a PC.
-Loading this program into the AVR microcontroller is done with an AVR programmer, usually when the AVR is in a circuit or system, hence AVR ISP or AVR In System Programmer.
+Just as your PC would be useless if you didn’t install any programs, an AVR must have a program installed to be any use.
+This program is stored in memory built-in to the AVR, not on an external disk drive like a PC.
+Loading this program into the AVR is done with an AVR programmer, usually when the AVR is in a circuit or system, hence AVR ISP or AVR In System Programmer.
 So what is a program?

 Using assembly language allows you to understand far more about the operation of the AVR and how it is put together.
 It is also produces very small and fast code.
 The disadvantage is that you as the programmer have to do everything, including memory management and program structure, which can get very tedious.